Sparse Bayesian Optimization: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-We evaluate EI-IR, EI-ER and SEBO on two synthetic and three real-world problems.
+We evaluate EI-IR, EI-ER and SEBO on two synthetic and three real-world problems with a focus on high-dimensional problems.
+Note that SEBO can be used for low-dimensional problems as well.
+Additional details are included in Appendix \ref{appendix:exp}.
+SEBO also naturally extends to multi-objective BO problems, and our code release supports that.
+We focus on single-objective problems to visualize and understand 2D Pareto frontiers, which are difficult to visualize in higher dimensions.
 We show the results using $L_0$ regularization for most problems except for the last problem, where the group lasso is used to demonstrate that the methods can be applied to recover different forms of sparsity, such as group sparsity.
 In addition, we provide an ablation study that demonstrates the importance of using $L_0$ regularization by comparing it to $L_1$ regularization.
-We show in the ablation study that the homotopy continuation approach from Section~\ref{sec:l0_sparsity} is crucial for effective $L_0$ regularization.
+We show in an ablation study that the homotopy continuation approach from Section~\ref{sec:l0_sparsity} is crucial for effective $L_0$ regularization.

 \paragraph{Experimental setup:} Our experiments all have high-dimensional parameter spaces, so we use the SAAS model when optimizing with ER, IR, and SEBO.
-As baselines, we compare performance to quasi-random search (Sobol), BO with a standard ARD Mat\'{e}rn-$5/2$ kernel and the EI acquisition function (GPEI), and SAASBO.
-For the SAAS model, we use the same hyperperameters as suggested by~\citet{saasbo} and use the No-U-Turn sampler (NUTS) for model inference.
+We compare performance to quasi-random search (Sobol), BO with a standard ARD Mat\'{e}rn-$5/2$ kernel and the EI acquisition function (GPEI), and SAASBO.
+For the SAAS model, we use the same hyperparameters as suggested by~\citet{saasbo} and use the No-U-Turn (NUTS) sampler for model inference.
 The acquisition function is computed by averaging over the MCMC samples.
-We always scale the domain to be the unit hypercube $[0, 1]^D$ and standardize the objective to have mean $0$ and variance $1$ before fitting a GP.
-We use a deterministic model for the sparsity penalty when using it as an objective for SEBO.
-All figures show the mean results across replications ($10$ replications for the adaptive bitrate simulation (ABR) problem and $20$ for all other experiments), and the error bars correspond to $2$ standard errors.
-We assign replications an imputed function value in cases where a method is unable to find at least one configuration for a given level of sparsity.
-For all problems, this imputed value corresponds to the smallest label shown on the y-axis.
+We always scale the domain to be the unit hypercube $[0, 1]^D$ and standardize the objective to have mean $0$ and variance $1$ before fitting the GP model.

+For the homotopy continuation approach described in Sec.~\ref{sec:l0_sparsity}, we discretize the range of $a$ to use $30$ values starting from $a_{\text{start}} = 10^{-0.5}$, see Appendix \ref{appendix:exp} for more details.
+Fig.~\ref{fig:ablation_ell_starting} shows that SEBO is not sensitive to the choice of $a_{\text{start}}$.
+We use a deterministic model for sparsity when using it as an objective.
+The figures show the mean results across replications ($10$ replications for the adaptive bitrate simulation (ABR) problem and $20$ for all other experiments), and the error bars correspond to $2$ standard errors.
+All experiments were run on a Tesla V100 SXM2 GPU (16GB RAM).
+Code for replicating the methods and benchmark experiments in this work is available at \url{https://github.com/facebookresearch/SparseBO}.